 YES, YES, and YES.
 Please do yourself a favor and just try it.
 On Sunday mornings whenever I wake up, I usually get my chicken in to brine first thing, then by the time I meal prep later that day, it’s good to go.
 It’s takes maybe 10 extra minutes.
 Tops.
 And it’s worth every second.

-How do you cook the chicken after brining?
+How do you cook chicken after brining?

 However you want!
 I personally love to air fry or grill mine.
-Keep scrolling past the brine recipe to get my Juicy Air Fryer Chicken recipe with step-by-step photos.
+Check out my recipe along with step-by-step brining instructions here:

 Homemade Brine Mix